GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 Unless otherwise noted, all software included in the integration guide is free open source software (FOSS).

 !!!
 Warning
-    Writing your own client software is very challenging and **outside the scope of Gluu Support**.
+    Writing custom client software is challenging and **outside the scope of Gluu Support**.
 Therefore, we recommend sticking to the one of the methods listed below.

 ## Server Side Web Apps